Note that this documentation needs to be updated to the latest version.

 and SmartCameraAdvancedMode

-, respectively.
-In normal mode, the Smart Camera has a latency of 25 for image analysis.
+In normal mode, the Smart Camera has a latency

 component SmartCameraNormalMode {